Good replacements for Okra include Zucchini, Eggplant, File Powder (for Gumbo), Green Beans, and Broccoli Florets.

 Substituting zucchini for okra in a recipe is easy because of its similar texture, though some people find it adds more body to the dish overall.

-All in all, zucchini is an incredibly versatile vegetable and a great addition to your cooking repertoire.
+All in all, zucchini is an incredibly versatile vegetable and a good addition to your cooking repertoire.

 2 - Eggplant